wavefrontHQ/docs/pages/doc/query_language_reference.md

 </table>

-### Event Conversion Functions
+### Events Conversion Functions

-Each event conversion function in the following table takes a set of events as input, and returns the results as a time series.
-You can therefore use an event conversion function as a **tsExpression** parameter in a time series query function.
+Each events conversion function in the following table takes a set of events as input, and returns the results as a time series.
+You can therefore use an events conversion function as a **tsExpression** parameter in a time series query function.

 <table style="width: 100%;">
 <colgroup>